IWYP60/DumpsterFire/README.md

 This directory contains old python scripts written by Darren C to interface with IWYP60 Germinate database.

 ### quack_dir
-This directory contains scripts pulled from https://github.com/quacksawbones/germinate_extension
+This directory contains scripts pulled from https://github.com/quacksawbones/germinate_extension.
+Germinate Extension - That was some XML files I was using with draw.io to show how we changed the Germinate3 system with James Hutton.